oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-data/helidon-data.md

 ## Introduction

+**Estimated module duration** 15 mins.

+### Objectives

+Here we will see how we can use Helidon CDI to get an EntityManager to access a database from within our microservice, and how to quickly make the microservices transactionaly safe.

+### Prerequisites

+You need to have completed the `Core Helidon` module.

 <details><summary><b>Introduction to Databases</b></summary>

 Unlike SPRING with the SPRINGData projects microprofile (and thus Helidon) does not currently have a built in mechanism for accessing databases.
 This is however something that is being looked at and hopefully at some point there will be a Microprofile standard for accessing data which Helidon can implement.
 At that point these labs will be updated to reflect the changes.